- Stand with feet shoulder width apart.

 Downward movement/eccentric phase:

-- In a controlled fashion, slowly lower shoulders to bring the bar back to starting position.
+- In a controlled fashion, slowly lower shoulder to bring the bar back to starting position.

-A behind-the-back cable shrug is a resistance exercise, which targets the middle and upper fibers of the trapezius muscle.
-It is a variation of the cable shrug with the bar lifted behind the body instead of in front of.
-This exercise is performed at a cable crossover station with a straight bar attachment.
+A one-arm cable shrug is a resistance exercise, which targets the upper fibers of the trapezius muscle.
+This exercise is performed at a cable crossover station with a D-handle attachment.

 The concentric portion of the lift is scapular elevation.
 The eccentric portion is scapular depression as the bar is lowered.

-The purpose of the behind-the-back cable shrug is to strengthen and develop the upper and middle fibers of the trapezius.
+The purpose of the one-arm cable shrug is to strengthen and develop the upper fibers of the trapezius.

-Behind-the-back cable shrugs strengthen and develop the upper and middle trapezius.
-Developing the upper and middle fibers of the trapezius complements the aesthetics of the upper and middle back as the trapezius is a superficial muscle that can be seen from the front, side and back of the body.
+One-arm cable shrugs strengthen and develop the upper trapezius.
+Developing the upper fibers of the trapezius complements the aesthetics of the upper back as the upper fibers of the trapezius can be seen from the front, side and back of the body.

-In addition to serving as an exercise that enhances the aesthetics of the upper and middle back, behind-the-back cable shrugs also complement weightlifting and sport performance.
+In addition to serving as an exercise that enhances the aesthetics of the upper back, one-arm cable shrugs also complement weightlifting and sport performance.

 A flat and triangular muscle, the trapezius is the most superficial muscle of the posterior thorax.
 The superior (upper) fibers run downward to the scapula.
 The middle fibers run horizontally to the scapula.
 Its origin is located at the occipital bone, ligamentum nuchae, and spines of C7 and all thoracic vertebrae.
 Its insertion is located along the acromion and spine of the scapula and lateral region of the clavicle.
-The middle fibers retract the scapula slightly to accommodate to the bar positioned behind the body.
 The upper fibers elevate the scapula as in shrugging the shoulders.
 As a superficial muscle, developing the upper trapezius contributes to the overall aesthetics of the upper back.